Southern strategy: 1968 election

-The independent candidacy of George Wallace, former Democratic governor of Alabama, partially negated Nixon's Southern Strategy.
-With a much more explicit attack on integration and black civil rights, Wallace won all of Goldwater's states (except South Carolina) as well as Arkansas and one of North Carolina's electoral votes.
-Nixon picked up Virginia, Tennessee, North Carolina, South Carolina and Florida while Democratic nominee Hubert Humphrey won only Texas in the South.
-Writer Jeffrey Hart, who worked on the Nixon campaign as a speechwriter, said in 2006 that Nixon did not have a "Southern Strategy", but "Border State Strategy" as he said that the 1968 campaign ceded the Deep South to George Wallace.
+The independent candidacy of George Wallace partially negated Nixon's Southern Strategy.
+With a much more explicit attack on integration and civil rights, Wallace won almost all of Goldwater's states.
+Nixon picked up Virginia, Tennessee, North Carolina, South Carolina, and Florida while Democratic nominee Hubert Humphrey won only Texas.
+Writer Jeffrey Hart, who worked on the Nixon campaign as a speechwriter, said in 2006 that Nixon did not have a "Southern Strategy", but rather a "Border State Strategy" as he said that the 1968 campaign ceded the Deep South to George Wallace.
 Hart suggested that the press called it a "Southern Strategy" as they are "very lazy".